sangria-graphql/sangria-graphql.github.io/learn.md

 ## Deprecation Tracking

 GraphQL schema allows you to declare fields and enum values as deprecated.
-When you execute a query, you can provide your custom implementation of
+When you execute a query, you can provide your custom implementation of the
 `DeprecationTracker` trait to the `Executor` in order to track deprecated fields and enum values (you can, for instance, log all usages or send metrics to graphite):

 ```scala